AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 A particular interesting thing is that if these prefixes are string objects (note that \alox also supports non-textual logging) these strings are copied when set as a prefix.
 The rationale for this is to allow the assembly of a local string object and pass this to \alox as a prefix logable.
 This is a pure convenience feature.
-However, in some seldom cases a software might wish to set a mutable string object as prefix logable.
+However, in some seldom cases software might wish to set a mutable string object as prefix logable.
 In this case the string must not be copied, but rather stored as a pointer to the original string object that then might be modified by other code entities.
 To achieve this and bypass the string copy feature, the string object has to